Modern Jewish families shaped by economic precarity, cultural diversity, other social trends

 The center will be directed by a partnership between Dr. Benjamin M. Jacobs and Dr. Arielle Levites, who have each been with the university for several years and previously oversaw some of the programs now under the Collaboratory.

-published in the Washington Jewish Week
+Read the full story in the Washington Jewish Week.

 The Wexner Foundation Announces Class 8 of Field Fellows